Joshua earned an MBA from USF and he writes mostly about software and technology.

 Inserting the ROUNDUP Function

-The ROUNDUP function can also be inserted into a cell.
-To use this method a cell is first selected.
-Next, the formulas tab must be selected followed by selecting the "math & Trig" button from the function library.
-Next, select ROUNDUP from the drop down menu.
+To insert the ROUNDUP function, first select the cell where you would like the results to appear.
+Next, click in the formulas tab and follow that with the selection of the "math & Trig" button from the function library.
+Select ROUNDUP from the drop down menu.
 These first few steps are shown in the illustration below.

-After the the functions arguments window appears, a cell reference can either be typed in or selected from the worksheet by clicking on the up arrow to the right of the value field.
+After the the functions arguments window appears, a cell reference, array of cell, or number can be added to the number argument field.
+Cell references and ranges can be selected instead of entered by clicking on the arrow to the right of the field.

 Microsoft. (n.d.).
 ROUNDUP function.
 Retrieved January 5, 2020, from https://support.office.com/en-us/article/roundup-function-f8bc9b23-e795-47db-8703-db171d0c42a7.